bbauska/UC-Davis-JS-Basics/readme.md

 </p>

 <p>And I can go to File and open, or on Windows, you can do Cmd+O. And then here I am on my
 desktop and I can open this file.
-And it comes up and it doesn't really look like much, it's just a webpage and we're not even seeing the script run.</p>
+And it comes up and it doesn&apos;t really look like much, it&apos;s just a webpage and we&apos;re not even seeing the script run.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 102. test, inspect, my first script (70) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">